Last updated on March 28th, 2026 at 01:48 am

 - A Dog Friendly Backyard On A Budget

-Notably, if you can’t find a resolution by communicating with your neighbor and the barking problem continues, then you can try filing a noise complaint, or getting an anti-barking device.
+Notably, if you can’t find a resolution by communicating with your neighbor and the barking problem continues, then you can try filing a noise complaint or getting an anti-barking device.
+Your last resort should always be a legal step.
 Even if you live in an HOA, apartment, or city, you have a way to remedy your neighbor’s barking dog.
+That’s a relief to many ears.

 If something doesn’t upset my dog, it doesn’t upset me.
 We did have a neighbor whose dog would cry a lot because she was often alone in the yard.
 That did bother me.
 Barking doesn’t bother me unless it’s in the middle of the night.